Oslandia/workshop-qwc2/workshop.md

 But what's "QWC2 Demo App" by the way?

-[QWC2](https://github.com/qgis/qwc2) is actually a collection of high-level JavaScript components built with [OpenLayers](https://openlayers.org) and [React](https://reactjs.org/).
-These components can then be assembled to form a complete web-mapping applications.
+[QWC2](https://github.com/qgis/qwc2) is a collection of high-level JavaScript components built with [OpenLayers](https://openlayers.org) and [React](https://reactjs.org/).
+These components can then be assembled to form a complete web-mapping application.
 So QWC2 is a library targeted to web developers rather than an application that you can just install.

 And here comes with [QWC2 Demo App](https://github.com/qgis/qwc2-demo-app)!
 QWC2 Demo App is an application built using QWC2 components.
 QWC2 Demo App uses a lot of QWC2 components, to effectively